koendv/hyp2mat/README.txt

        -f funcname
 	      Use  function name funcname for the generated code.
-If no func‐ tion name is given, omit function declaration.
+If no func- tion name is given, omit function declaration.